-- Crediting the proceeds to the student's account at the school. [§668.164(d)] - Paying the student or parent borrower directly.
+- Crediting the proceeds to the student's account at the school. [§668.164(d)] - Making a direct payment to the student or parent borrower.

 Crediting the Student's Account

 A school may credit a student's account with Title IV funds to satisfy the following charges without obtaining the student or parent borrower's authorization: